First time to Canggu – Canggu survival guide

 Visit The Practice Yoga Studio

 Sunday Markets at Love Anchor & Samadi

-These markets go on the whole day so you can still get in a surf or swim before you make your way to the Canggu markets.
+These markets go on the whole day so you can still get in the surf or swim before you make your way to the Canggu markets.
 There are 2 main markets.
 The first is on Batu Bolong and it’s called Love Anchor.
 This is a happening and buzzy vibe ( it does get crowded after 1 or 2 pm).
 It was so popular on Sunday that it’s open every day.
-Here you can buy local sarongs, jewellery, hand bags and general souvenirs to take back home.
-There are cafes and restaurants and Love Anchor in case you need a top up.
+Here you can buy local sarongs, jewellery, handbags and general souvenirs to take back home.
+There are cafes and restaurants and Love Anchor in case you need a top-up.
 Samadi markets held at the Samadi yoga studio is a much more low key and chilled out event.
-Here locals sell organically grown fruit and veggies as well as some hand made products.
-Samadi itself, has a great organic vegan café so you can have a bite to eat as your explore the great Jalan Linjong area.
+Here locals sell organically grown fruit and veggies, as well as some hand, made products.
+Samadi itself has a great organic vegan café so you can have a bite to eat as you explore the great Jalan Linjong area.